akhodakivskiy/VimFx/documentation/options.md

 match.
 If you already have a tab open for that page, reload it.
 Then look at VimFx’s [button] to see if your edits work out.

+Note that when Ignore mode is automatically entered because of the blacklist, it is also automatically exited (returning to Normal mode) if you go to a non-blacklisted page in the same tab.
+On the other hand, if you entered Ignore mode by pressing `i`, you’ll stay in Ignore mode in that tab until you exit it, even if you navigate to another page.

 You might also want to read about the [Ignore mode `<s-f1>` command][s-f1].

 [button]: button.md